DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* The finish line is near!
 Build a program that emails you motivational quotes to keep your energy up.
 PS.
 Today's project will work much better with Hacker or always on.
 * Day 99 - Scrape the Community Hub
 	* Today's challenge involves a combo scraper.
 Let's mix up emailing and scheduling and find the best Replit events for you to attend.
+* Day 100 - Product Price Scraper
+	* It's Day 💯!
+You should be REALLY proud of yourself.
+To celebrate, go buy yourself something nice and use the nifty product price tracker you will build today to get the best price!